DrVicki/git_github_training/Assignment.md

 This example demonstrates the basic workflow of collaborating on a project using Git and GitHub, including creating branches, making changes, pushing to GitHub, creating pull requests, and merging changes.

 ### Remember, practice is key to mastering Git and GitHub.
 Encourage students to experiment with these commands and workflows on their own projects or in group assignments.

+# SUBMISSION

+1. ## After you have completed the Assignment, and everything looks great on GitHub.com. copy the URL Address to your assignment repository.
+2. ## Paste the URL in the Canvas Assignment where indicated.

+# Now Celebrate!!!!